ThirdRealityStudios/GUInness/README.md

 - The other way around (turned off) the draw context is only redrawn on specific events to reduce CPU usage.

+# CPU Usage
+- Gaming Mode on: >85%
+- Gaming Mode off: <60%

+# Efficiency first
+The main goal is it to reduce the CPU usage and other time intensive processes.
+Before a new feature is introduced, it is tried as best as possible to work on the efficiency.

 # Planed features
 - add video components
 - add simple background sound tracks.